scherepa/todo/README.md

 ## Missed

 * on front error catch and alert
-* on front and back in v2 search should be validated and clean...
+* on front in v2 search should be validated and clean...
 * fix bootstrap icons
 * extract scripts from page on to separate js files in resources... you said public but vite should map(what mixin done before) from resources to public by himself and compiled